 Yet there is a common limitation in these efforts: they focus heavily on using social media to generate line extensions and sustaining innovations, not disruptive innovations that can create new markets.

 Social media is an excellent way to tap into passionate communities of a product’s users to understand their key issues, solicit ideas, and gain quick feedback on innovative concepts.
-There are watch-outs, to be sure — unhelpful comments, intellectual property issues, competitive signalling, and more.
+There are watch-outs, to be sure — unhelpful comments, intellectual property issues, competitive signaling, and more.
 But these concerns can be outweighed by the reach, immediacy, and interactivity of social media.
 It is a great tool for many kinds of innovation.

 Unfortunately, disruptive innovations and new markets tend not to have these passionate user communities — they are new!
 To the extent the communities do exist, they may not be representative of the potential mass market, but rather be composed of leading-edge adopters who are less risk-averse, less convenience-motivated, and more forgiving of the flaws common in new offerings.
 They can provide feedback about must-fix issues but not a roadmap for long-term growth.